frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 He tried to rise, and failed.
 It was not the dramatic collapse of a stage tragedy, nor a fall worth laughter.
 Instead it was graceless and heavy.
 No one watches a man fail in private.
 That’s what makes it real.

 He sneezed.
-Smoke from last night lingered, the bitter tang of scorched cloth and coal.
+The smoke from last night lingered, a bitter tang of scorched cloth and coal that scratched at his lungs.
 Coalsmoke is not like woodsmoke, not warm, not gentle.
 It is something harsher.
 Bitter as iron.
 Familiar as folly.

 He breathed.
 Gritted his teeth.
 Tried again.